Shakti: Tantric resolution of Jungian psychology

-In Hindu tantric view, the Goddess or Shakti (spirit, female principle) is the animating energy underlying the phenomenal existence (male principle, Shiva).
-The human body is considered a synthesis of the universal forces of Shiva and Shakti, and sexual union-a symbol of liberation when understood as the union of Shiva and Shakti.
-In Tantric tradition, Shakti is the female energy that "penetrates" through the male essence (matter Shiva), and the bliss one experiences during sexual union is considered "the power of the goddess (Śakti) in a tangible form".
-The guiding image of a male and a female conjoined in sexual intercourse represent the embodiment of non-dual consciousness, and a couple would arrive at unity in the divine feminine by embodying non-duality, enabled by the ritual maithuna, whereby the couple gets "completely dissolved in the unity of the godhead represented on the earthly plane by the energy field created by the synthesis of Shiva and Shakti in the couple."
+In the Hindu tantric view, the Goddess or Shakti (spirit, female principle) is the animating energy underlying the phenomenal existence (male principle, Shiva).
+Sexual union is considered a symbol of liberation when seen as the union of Shiva and Shakti in the couple, with the bliss experienced during sexual union regarded "the power of the goddess (Śakti) in a tangible form".
+The guiding image of a male and a female conjoined in sexual intercourse represents the embodiment of non-dual awareness, and a couple would arrive at unity in the divine feminine by embodying non-dual awareness, enabled by the ritual maithuna, whereby the couple gets "completely dissolved in the unity of the godhead represented on the earthly plane by the energy field created by the synthesis of Shiva and Shakti in the couple."
 The synthesis of Shiva and Shakti in each of the persons involves rising of the latent Kundalini shakti ("active female energy") from the bottom of the spinal column and fuse with the "passive, male consciousness" (Shiva) at the top culminating in samadhi (contemplative rapture).
-Thus, the couple, in being aligned with the non-dual Shiva-Shakti synergy field, experiences the realization of the "unity, totality, and infinitude" of the self.
+Thus, the couple, being in sync with the non-dual Shiva-Shakti synergy field, experiences the realization of the "unity, totality, and infinitude" of the self.
 (Note: Hatha yoga texts propound a notion of subtle physiology.
 The subtle body is composed of nadis or “veins” through which prana or subtle “breath” flows.
 A central technique is breath control, which serves to purify and balance the nadis and, in combination with other techniques, including postures and bodily mudra or “seals,” awakens Shakti in the form of a serpent, kundalini (from Sanskrit, kundala or “to coil”), who otherwise lies dormant, coiled up at the bottom of the spine.
 The techniques of hatha yoga draw her up through the central nadi, and, as she moves upward, she penetrates each major chakra or “wheel,” where subtle breath is concentrated, thus awakening the latent prana therein.
 Finally, she reaches the highest chakra at the top of the head, and this internal union results in samadhi.
 This kundalini yoga often takes on erotic symbolism.
 The copulation of Shiva and Shakti represent the nondual nature of reality itself, and it is erotic energy, sometimes believed to be located in the concentrated substance of sexual fluids, that is imagined as flowing from the bottom of the spine to the top of the spine, where the erotic union between Shakti and Shiva occurs.
 This is especially the case in some tantric traditions, where techniques of erotic visualization or ritual copulation are used for the sake of stimulating and then sublimating energy toward higher states of knowledge, culminating in the realization of nonduality.)